ShivamGupta921/Banking-System/README.md

   - **exit.html**: Page for exiting the system.
 - **static/**
   - **style.css**: CSS stylesheet for styling the HTML pages.
+- **screenshots/**: Directory containing screenshots of the web pages.

 ## Running the Application